Subduction: Earthquakes and tsunamis

 A study published in 2016 suggested a new parameter to determine a subduction zone's ability to generate mega-earthquakes.
 By examining subduction zone geometry and comparing the degree of lower plate curvature of the subducting plate in great historical earthquakes such as the 2004 Sumatra-Andaman and the 2011 Tōhoku earthquake, it was determined that the magnitude of earthquakes in subduction zones is inversely proportional to the angle of subduction near the trench, meaning that "the flatter the contact between the two plates, the more likely it is that mega-earthquakes will occur".

 Outer rise earthquakes on the lower plate occur when normal faults oceanward of the subduction zone are activated by flexure of the plate as it bends into the subduction zone.
 The 2009 Samoa earthquake is an example of this type of event.
 Displacement of the sea floor caused by this event generated a six-meter tsunami in nearby Samoa.

 Seismic tomography has helped detect subducted lithospheric slabs deep in the mantle where no earthquakes occur.
 About one hundred slabs have been described in terms of depth and their timing and location of subduction.
 The great seismic discontinuities in the mantle, at 410 km depth and 670 km, are disrupted by the descent of cold slabs in deep subduction zones.
-Some subducted slabs seem to have difficulty penetrating the major discontinuity that marks the boundary between the upper mantle and lower mantle at a depth of about 670 kilometers.
+Some subducted slabs seem to have difficulty penetrating the major discontinuity that marks the boundary between the upper mantle and lower mantle at a depth of about 670 km.
 Other subducted oceanic plates have sunk to the core–mantle boundary at 2890 km depth.
 Generally, slabs decelerate during their descent into the mantle, from typically several cm/yr (up to ~10 cm/yr in some cases) at the subduction zone and in the uppermost mantle, to ~1 cm/yr in the lower mantle.
 This leads to either folding or stacking of slabs at those depths, visible as thickened slabs in seismic tomography.
 Below ~1700 km, there might be a limited acceleration of slabs due to lower viscosity as a result of inferred mineral phase changes until they approach and finally stall at the core–mantle boundary.
 Here the slabs are heated up by the ambient heat and are not detected anymore ~300 Myr after subduction.